remoteflags/remoteflags-java-client/docs/PublicApi.md

     PublicApi apiInstance = new PublicApi(defaultClient);
     String ownerId = "ownerId_example"; // String | OwnerID to fetch usage for
-    Integer year = 56; // Integer | Year to get usage from.
-If skipped, will get all usage.
+    String from = "2022-02-02T23:43:00Z"; // String | Get usage data starting from this timestamp.
+If skipped, will default to 30 days ago.
-    Integer month = 56; // Integer | Month to get usage from.
-If skipped, will get yearly usage. try {
+    String to = "2022-04-02T23:43:00Z"; // String | Get usage data ending on this timestamp.
+If skipped, will default to current date. try {
-      Usage result = apiInstance.getOwnerUsage(ownerId, year, month);
+      Usage result = apiInstance.getOwnerUsage(ownerId, from, to);
       System.out.println(result);
     } catch (ApiException e) {
       System.err.println("Exception when calling PublicApi#getOwnerUsage");